C++ Exceptions

 Catch blocks in C++ handle exceptions that occur within a try block.
 They ensure the program can manage errors effectively, continuing to run without crashing.

 Multiple catch blocks allow handling different types of exceptions separately.
-Each catch block specifies the exception type it can handle, enabling tailored error handling.
+Each catch block specifies the exception type it can handle, enabling specific error handling.
 A default catch block using ellipsis (...) can catch any unhandled exceptions, acting as a safety net to prevent program crashes.

 In C++, you can catch both base and derived class exceptions using the base class exception type in the catch block.
 This approach simplifies code and ensures that all related exceptions are handled consistently.
 For example: